AntJam-Howell/skills-econ-geog-data/README.md

 **Interactive dashboard**

-> Explore key variables of the panel without writing code: [https://skills-econ-geog.netlify.app/](https://skills-econ-geog.netlify.app/)
+> An accompanying interactive dashboard supports both academic research and applied use, with features including spatiotemporal visualization, county rankings and trends, pairwise county comparisons, and individual county profiles.
+Explore key variables of the panel without writing code: [https://skills-econ-geog.netlify.app/](https://skills-econ-geog.netlify.app/)

 Data files in `data/` are released under CC BY 4.0 (see `LICENSE`).
 Source code in `code/` is released under MIT (see `LICENSE-CODE`).